 Setting Up Workable Tasks

-One criterion defined is: an eligibility check is needed because it is X days until the appointment and no eligibility check has not been performed in X number of days.
+One criterion defined as an eligibility check is needed because it is X days until the appointment and no eligibility check has not been performed in X number of days.
+Another option defined shows the action for an eligibility check has resulted in a response status of X.

 Optimizing Workable Tasks – Auto Flow

 When practices use the NextGen Worklog Manager, the transition to workable tasks will be much easier.
-The Worklog Manager is like an inbox where users can find and work on the tasks that are assigned to the user in the PM workable tasks.
+The Worklog Manager is like an inbox where users can find and work on the tasks assigned to the user in the PM workable tasks.
 The typical workflow for the workable tasks in NextGen Practice Management is uncomplicated.
 If the issue at hand involves a Manual task, as in the example below, a user processes Mail Return/Bad Address, with a step where the user creates the manual task.

-This brings us to the last step and the whole objective to using workable tasks is the Auto Flow.
+This brings us to the last step and the whole objective of using workable tasks is the Auto Flow.
 The Work Tasks window appears at the designated spot in autoflow, and the user clicks to open the task and works on the issue.

 The completion date and completed by fields will automatically default when the user changes the status to complete.
 The option to make additional fields required can be chosen.

-What is the Value to Implementing Tasking?
+What is the Value of Implementing Tasking?